hmrc/income-tax-mtd-changelog/README.md

 * Please note that the date shown is the date that the change was released to the Sandbox or Production.

 ---
+### 15 February 2024

+The following change is now available in Sandbox and Production:

+#### self-assessment-bsas-api

+Deprecated endpoints will now return the following response headers:
+- Deprecation - the deprecation date/time
+- Link - a link to the relevant API documentation
+- Sunset (if available) - date/time after which the endpoint may not be available

+The 'API lifecycle & deprecation' section of the Income Tax (Making Tax Digital) end-to-end service guide will be updated with more details.

+---

 ### 12 February 2024